 research

 People want to lead healthy, fulfilling lives.
-Thus, it is unsurprising that myriad policies and public recommendations (e.g., federal dietary guidelines, policies to regulate smoking) aim to promote behaviors that benefit people in the long run.
-Nevertheless, many struggle with behavioral change and suffer from preventable deaths (e.g., poor diet and tobacco use, Mokdad et al., 2004).
-To address these issues, my work centers the psychology of how people motivate themselves and others to obtain valued long-term goals.
+Thus, there are myriad policies and public recommendations (e.g., federal dietary guidelines, policies to regulate smoking) promoting behaviors that benefit people in the long run.
+Nevertheless, people struggle with behavioral change and suffer from preventable deaths (e.g., poor diet and tobacco use, Mokdad et al., 2004).
+To address these issues, my work examines how people motivate themselves and others to obtain valued long-term goals.
 Specifically, I have focused on three questions:

 Overcoming Immediate Obstacles

-Self-control—the prioritization of global goals over immediate temptations—is critical to successful goal pursuit and is implicated in important real-world outcomes (e.g., health, financial success, positive social relations; Moffitt et al., 2011).
-Historically, self-control has been studied as an isolated single decision: self-control success defined as preference for the goal-consistent option, such as a dieter choosing an apple over a candy bar (e.g., Berkman et al., 2017; Mischel et al., 1989; Muraven & Baumeister, 2000).
+Self-control—the prioritization of long-term goals over immediate temptations—is implicated in important outcomes (e.g., well-being, financial success, positive social relations).
+Historically, self-control has been studied as an isolated single decision: success is defined as preference for the goal-consistent option and abstinence from indulgences, such as a dieter choosing an apple over a candy bar.

 My work challenges this status quo.
-First, a key challenge of self-control in everyday life is that people face repeated self-control conflicts.
+A key challenge of self-control in everyday life is that people face repeated self-control conflicts.
 Eating a single candy bar does not ruin a diet; it is the repeated pattern of doing so that puts the higher order goal in jeopardy.
-Second, the treatment of self-control as single-shot decisions treats any deviations from goal consistent options as a failure.
-When one understands that successful self-control involves repeated decisions over time, it becomes clear that abstinence is not the only option; one could instead pursue moderation—indulging when doing so is harmless or even beneficial to goal pursuit.
+In repeated decisions over time, beyond abstinence, people can also opt for moderation—indulging when doing so is harmless or may even sustain goal pursuit.
+My ongoing work seeks to understand when, why and among whom abstinence versus moderation is more effective and preferred.

 Relevant papers

-- Fujita, K., Lapka, S.P., & Le, P.Q. (under review) Lay beliefs about willpower and abstinence in self-control.
+• Fujita, K., Lapka, S.P., & Le, P.Q. (in press) Lay beliefs about willpower and abstinence in self-control.
 In E. R. Hirt (Ed.), Handbook of Motivation and Social Psychology.
 Elgar Publishing.

-- Le, P.Q., Fujita K., Lile, J., & Scholer, A.A. (in prep).
+• Le, P.Q., Fujita K., Lile, J., & Scholer, A.A. (under review).
 A trade-off framework of abstinence and moderation in self-control.
-Theoretical review for Current Directions in Psychological Science.
-[Proposal accepted]
+Invited review following accepted proposal at Current Directions in Psychological Science.

-Goal pursuit requires people to flexibly modulate their regulatory scope (i.e., the range of concerns and possibilities that one mentally accounts for in goal-directed thoughts and feelings; Trope et al., 2024).
-For example, to practice self-control, people must consider the broader goals rather than local rewards; at other times, people must be sensitive to immediate demands.
-I have examined a variety of mental tools that support people’s ability to expand and contract scope.
+To optimize performance, people must recognize the various challenges during goal pursuit and flexibly apply tools to address them.
+For example, to practice self-control, people must consider the broader goals rather than local rewards; to , people must be sensitive to immediate demands.
+Thus I have examined a variety of mental tools people have to promote self-regulation.

 Relevant papers